Henok-SE/Laptop_Registraion/README.md

 - College admin staff
 - Campus security personnel
 - Students registering their laptops

+## 🤝 Stakeholder Engagement
+I'm actively communicating with:
+- Campus administration
+- Security office
+- IT department

+The goal is to gather feedback and tailor the system to their actual needs before full deployment.

 ## 📬 Feedback
 Found a bug or have a suggestion?
 Feel free to reach out!